 Compost Bins are available online and from garden centres in various designs.
 Bins made from tough plastic are very hardwearing while timber has a more traditional look, attractively designed and manufactured with pressure treated softwood.

 Wooden slatted compost bins are produced by all the well-known garden brands, as well as durable bins that are rat and rodent resistant are made from tough plastic and resin.

 Our Top 5 Composters

-Composting is a natural and inexpensive process that transforms your kitchen and garden waste into a valuable and nutrient rich food for your garden.
+Composting is a natural and inexpensive process that transforms your kitchen and garden waste into valuable and nutrient-rich food for your garden.
 It is easy to make using one of our composters.

-With a generous 650 litre capacity, the slot down composter from Forest will hold everything from prunings, grass cuttings and left over vegetables.
+With a generous 650 litre capacity, the slot down composter from Forest will hold everything from prunings, grass cuttings and leftover vegetables.
 The slotted posts can be fixed into the ground to secure the bin and can be accessed by removing the slats.
-The timber has been pressure treated for a long lifetime with a 15 year guarantee against rot.
+The timber has been pressure treated for long life with a 15-year guarantee against rot.

 One of our most popular composters is the beehive composter from Rowlinson which is a more attractive means of storing compost and also creates a lovely focal point for your garden.
 It can be accessed by lifting the lid and has a removable bottom panel.
 There is a generous 328 litre capacity for a smaller amount of compost.

 The slatted design of the budget composter from Rowlinson will be perfect for smaller gardens and for those who are on a budget.
-The slats will air the compost well and after a few weeks of filling it, you'llve have a lovely dark compost which will give you an excellent mulch and soil conditioner.
-There is a generous 439 litre capacity and is pressure treated against rot making it highly durable.
+The slats will air the compost well and after a few weeks of filling it, you'll have a lovely dark compost which will give you an excellent mulch and soil conditioner.
+There is a generous 439-litre capacity and is pressure treated against rot making it highly durable.